Sensation and PerceptionBy Adam John Privitera

 Before discussing each of our extraordinary senses individually, it is necessary to cover some basic concepts that apply to all of them.
 It is probably best to start with one very important distinction that can often be confusing: the difference between sensation and perception.
 The physical process during which our sensory organs—those involved with hearing and taste, for example—respond to external stimuli is called sensation.
 Sensation happens when you eat noodles or feel the wind on your face or hear a car horn honking in the distance.
 During sensation, our sense organs are engaging in transduction, the conversion of one form of energy into another.
 Physical energy such as light or a sound wave is converted into a form of energy the brain can understand: electrical stimulation.
 After our brain receives the electrical signals, we make sense of all this stimulation and begin to appreciate the complex world around us.
 This psychological process—making sense of the stimuli—is called perception.
 It is during this process that you are able to identify a gas leak in your home or a song that reminds you of a specific afternoon spent with friends.

 Regardless of whether we are talking about sight or taste or any of the individual senses, there are a number of basic principles that influence the way our sense organs work.
 The first of these influences is our ability to detect an external stimulus.
 Each sense organ—our eyes or tongue, for instance—requires a minimal amount of stimulation in order to detect a stimulus.
 This absolute threshold explains why you don’t smell the perfume someone is wearing in a classroom unless they are somewhat close to you.
+Because absolute threshold changes throughout the day and based on what other stimuli you have recently experienced, researchers define absolute threshold as the minimum about of stimulation needed to detect a stimulus 50% of the time.

 Through these and other studies, we have been able to gain an understanding of just how remarkable our senses are.
 For example, the human eye is capable of detecting candlelight from 30 miles away in the dark.
 We are also capable of hearing the ticking of a watch in a quiet environment from 20 feet away.
 If you think that’s amazing, I encourage you to read more about the extreme sensory capabilities of nonhuman animals; many animals possess what we would consider super-human abilities.